-The following is not intended to be a complete statement of the law pertaining to cattle protection in California.
+The following reference information is not intended to be a complete statement of the law pertaining to cattle protection in California.
 These are merely excerpts from the law.
 All information refers to the California Food and Agricultural code.

 When Inspection of Cattle is Required